 What is Omnichannel and why is it better than a Multichannel Approach?

-As discussed in the Next-Generation CX & Omnichannel Support blog post, the omnichannel approach, just like its multichannel counterpart, involves a variety of channels.
-The key difference between the two is the focal point of the marketing strategy.
+Omnichannel vs. Multichannel Customer Interactions is a crucial distinction in modern customer experience strategies.
+As discussed in the Next-Generation CX & Omnichannel Support blog post, both approaches involve a variety of channels.
+The key difference between the two lies in the focal point of the marketing strategy.
 Omnichannel revolves around the customer and their experience, while multichannel is centered around placing the product or service in front of as many customers as possible.
-With a multichannel approach, although the customer interacts with a brand on several channels, those interactions are siloed – every channel operates independently, without interconnectivity or data sharing with others.

-With the omnichannel experience, the interactions from various channels are integrated into a single experience – so when your customer abandons a cart on a shopping platform, they see an ad for that item on social media.
-And they can seamlessly continue the conversation with customer support from an app to email, from chat to phone call, without having to explain their issue from the start.
+With a multichannel approach, although the customer interacts with a brand on several channels, those interactions are siloed—every channel operates independently, without interconnectivity or data sharing with others.
+On the other hand, Omnichannel vs. Multichannel Customer Interactions highlights how omnichannel integrates these interactions into a single experience.
+For instance, when your customer abandons a cart on a shopping platform, they see an ad for that item on social media.
+They can seamlessly continue the conversation with customer support from an app to email, from chat to phone call, without having to explain their issue from the start.

 6 simple yet powerful strategies to improve customer retention